codecontemplator/vscode-kubeseal/README.md

 ## Requirements

-The plugin ships a prebuilt version of kubeseal for windows.
+The plugin ships with a prebuilt version of kubeseal for windows.
 On other platform kubeseal must be installed as a prerequisite.
 Installation instructions can be found [here](https://github.com/bitnami-labs/sealed-secrets#installation).

 ## Extension Settings